Blood Conservation Techniques & Tools

 Hemodilution and Volume Expanders

-Hemodilution and volume expanders are blood conservation techniques that dilute blood before surgery using intravenous (IV) fluids, helping to minimize the effect of blood loss.
-During acute normovolemic hemodilution, we remove some of the patient’s blood just before dilution and transfuse it back into the patient after the surgical procedure is completed.
+Hemodilution is a blood conservation technique that dilutes blood before surgery using intravenous (IV) fluids, or volume expanders, helping to minimize blood loss.
+Acute normovolemic hemodilution involves removing some of the blood just before dilution and returning it after the surgical procedure is completed.

 Medications to Conserve Blood

 We also use medications that help conserve blood and minimize blood loss during surgery.
-These include hemostatic drugs that help the blood clot better, and synthetic erythropoietin, which stimulates the bone marrow to produce enough red blood cells to avoid transfusion.
+These include hemostatic drugs that help improve blood clotting, and synthetic erythropoietin, which stimulates the bone marrow to produce enough red blood cells to avoid transfusion.

 Minimally Invasive Surgery Techniques